S54 Vanos Procedure

 Only initially insert and seat disk onto shaft.
 Do not insert further.

-Press bearing ring to right side to align and insert into radial bearing (fingers).
+First, press the bearing ring to the right side to align it and insert it into the radial bearing (using your fingers).

-Once bearing ring aligns with radial bearing slightly press down bearing ring to insert into radial bearing.
+Once the bearing ring aligns with the radial bearing, slightly press down on the bearing ring to insert it into the radial bearing.

-Press down on bearing ring to fully insert into radial bearing.
-Oil pump disk will slide down center shaft as bearing ring lowers.
+Next, press down on the bearing ring to fully insert it into the radial bearing.
+As a result, the oil pump disk will slide down the center shaft as the bearing ring lowers.

-Press down on bearing ring at multiple locations to insure full insertion (90 degree pick).
+First, press down on the bearing ring at multiple locations to ensure full insertion (using a 90-degree pick).

-Once fully pressed down and released, bearing ring will come back up slightly to align with disk caps.
+Once fully pressed down and released, the bearing ring will come back up slightly to align with the disk caps.

-Check position of bearing ring top relative to radial bearing top along perimeter to verify full bearing ring insertion (finger).
+Finally, check the position of the bearing ring’s top relative to the radial bearing’s top along the perimeter to verify full bearing ring insertion (using your finger).

 Note bearing ring will protrude out slightly further than radial bearing.